teachingaway/teachingaway.github.io/_posts/2014-09-02-how-to-read-a-patent.md

 We want to determine whether our technology would infringe on this patent we're reading.
 A technology will infringe if it incorporates *every element* of any one of the claims.
 Fortunately, we only need to check the independent claims at this point.

 Claims read like run-on sentences, but if you're lucky the run-ons will be broken down into sections and even subsections.
 Take a look at the first claim in our annotated patent (which happens to be the patent for Larry Page’s PageRank algo).
 The first claim is a method with 3 steps, and the first step has 4 qualifications.
-If you’re technology does not incorporate even one of these steps or qualifications, its (probably) not infringing.**
+If you’re technology does not incorporate even one of these steps or qualifications, its (probably) not infringing.

-** at least not “directly infringing”.
-It might still be infringing under a complicated rule called the “Doctrine of Equivalents.”

 1. A computer implemented method of scoring a plurality of linked documents, comprising:
 - obtaining a plurality of documents,